Positano Stroll: A Peek Behind the Chic

 The church faces the Piazzetta, a tiny square lined with tourist restaurants that were once fishermen's quarters (and before that, shipyards fueling Positano's mighty naval power).
 Behind the church, an underground exhibit offers a peek at excavations of the extensive Roman ruins still sitting under today's village.
 And near the steps down to beach level, you can see some original Roman columns scavenged from the buried villa.

 But enough history for now — we've reached the beach.
 Most of the year, it's atmospherically littered with colorful umbrellas amid a commotion of fishermen, recreational boats shuttling visitors in and out, and local Romeos practicing their craft.
-Grab a nice perch, and watch the scene as it unfolds.
-Or leave the tourists and hustlers for better swimming at Fornillo Beach, a 10-minute walk away.
+Grab a nice perch, pay up (most of the beach is reserved for paying customers), and watch the scene as it unfolds.
+Or leave the tourists and hustlers for better swimming (and cheaper beach chairs) at Fornillo Beach, a 10-minute walk away.

 I'd return to the Piazzetta in the evening, when the square and beach start to buzz with the energy from a nearby nightclub that's still got a '70s disco vibe.
 While the scene doesn't really get going until late at night, the club is open for drinks much earlier.
 Whether seduced by a local charmer or by the town itself, it's time to drink in new memories of your fun in the Italian sun.